January transfer window: What does every Premier League club need?

 Liverpool – Central striker

 A luxury buy.
 Jurgen Klopp’s side could do with having one more attacking option as Roberto Firmino struggles with his form and Diogo Jota is a little better starting out wide.
+Luis Diaz of Porto seems illogical given UCL and UEL ties, but perhaps for the summer?
 Maybe they will have to start looking (reluctantly) for a Jordan Henderson replacement soon?

 Manchester City – Central striker